ninabarzh/ipa/content/en/docs/guides/emergency-comms.md

 4. Get a prepaid SIM (if needed).
 In some countries, SIMs can be bought without ID.
 If not, consider using Wi-Fi only and keeping the phone offline unless needed.

 5. Store it securely.
 Keep it off and hidden.
 Charge occasionally.
 Turn it on in safe locations only.
-This is your silent escape hatch—not a daily driver.
+This is your silent escape hatch, not a daily driver.

 ---